omf2097/openomf/INSTALL.md

 -------------
 OpenOMF loads the original data files from the original OMF:2097 game using libShadowDive.
 Since One Must Fall 2079 is freeware, the files are obtainable for free from [www.omf2097.com](http://www.omf2097.com/pub/files/omf/omf2097.rar).

-The OMF resource files should be put in resources/ subdirectory.
+On linux in debug mode, or on windows in any mode, the OMF resource files should be put in resources/ subdirectory.
 Only BK,AF,PIC,TRN,PSM and DAT files are required, others may be removed.

+On linux in release mode, the resources should be located in ../share/openomf/.
+So if your binary is in /usr/local/bin, the resources should be put in /usr/local/share/openomf/.

 5. Play the game!
 -----------------